-This change might feel overwhelming at first, especially if you’ve built a lot around Scripts.
-But don’t worry, the Shopify function is a solid alternative, and the transition doesn’t have to be complicated.
+This change might feel good at first if you have built a lot around Scripts.
+But it has a solid alternative, and the transition is straightforward.

 Why is Shopify Scripts Deprecation Being Done?

-Shopify isn’t removing Scripts just for the sake of change.
-The main reason is to make the platform faster, more scalable, and easier to build on, especially for checkout experiences.
+Also, Shopify is not removing Scripts just for the sake of change.
+The main reason is to make the platform faster and easier to build on, especially for checkout experiences.

-Shopify Scripts were built for the old checkout system.
+Shopify Scripts were actually built for the old checkout system.
 While they offered a lot of flexibility, there were some limits.
 You need technical knowledge to work on Scripts.
-They were not easy to manage and didn’t always play well with new features or third-party apps.
+They were difficult to manage and did not integrate well with new features or third-party apps.

-Now, Shopify is moving toward Shopify Functions, which are designed to work with the new Checkout Extensibility framework.
+Shopify is moving toward Shopify Functions, designed to work with the new Checkout Extensibility framework.
 This new setup is more secure, easier to scale, and better suited for long-term growth.
-You get similar (or even better) customization options, but in a way that’s easier to update and maintain.
+You get similar (or even better) customization options, but in a way that is simple to update and maintain.

 In short, Shopify is retiring Scripts to give you a more modern, reliable way to customize your store.
-And while the transition may take some planning, it’s a step forward for performance, flexibility, and future-proofing your business.
+While the transition may require some planning, it is a step forward for performance, customization, and future-proofing your business.

 With Shopify Scripts on their way out, Shopify Functions is the go-to solution for adding custom logic to your store, especially at checkout.